violeta-haas/violeta-haas.github.io/_pages/research.md

 ## **Selected Work in Progress**

-**Mapping Queer Geographies: Automated Detection of Inclusive Spaces using Google Street View**
+**Mapping Queer Geographies: Measuring Segregation and Contact in Space using AI**

 **How Good Ancestors Make Good Citizens: Norm Legacies and the Activation of Pro-Social Behavior**
 -- with [Mirko Wegemann](https://mirko-wegemann.github.io) --